seflaherty/python-for-devops-may-2022/README.md

 # python-for-devops-may-2022
-Follow-along from Noah Gift's session on O'REilly Live Learning
+Follow-along from Noah Gift's session on O'Reilly Live Learning